National Strategy for High-Cost Drugs for Rare Diseases Online Engagement

 From Health Canada

-Current status: Open
+Current status: Closed

 To help Canadians with rare diseases access the drugs they need, Budget 2019 proposed to invest up to $1 billion over two years, starting in 2022-23, with up to $500 million per year ongoing.
-As reaffirmed in the 2020 Fall Economic Statement and Speech from the Throne, this includes working with willing provinces, territories and stakeholders to establish a national strategy for high-cost drugs for rare diseases.
+As reaffirmed in the 2020 Fall Economic Statement and Speech from the Throne, this includes working with willing provinces, territories and stakeholders to establish a national strategy for drugs for rare diseases.

 How to participate

-Who is the focus of this engagement?
+Who was the focus of this engagement?

 Contact us